pulumi/docs/quickstart/cloudfx/tutorial-service.md

     $ npm install --save @pulumi/cloud  @pulumi/cloud-aws @pulumi/cloud-azure
     ```

-1. If you are running on AWS, configure the region and whether to use Fargate:
+1. If you are running on AWS, configure the provider, the region and whether to use Fargate:

     ```bash
+    $ pulumi config set cloud:provider aws
     $ pulumi config set aws:region us-east-1
     $ pulumi config set cloud-aws:useFargate true
     ```

-    If you are running on Azure, configure the location:
+    If you are running on Azure, configure the provider and the location:

     ```bash
+    $ pulumi config set cloud:provider azure
     $ pulumi config set cloud-azure:location WestUS2
     ```